 If you do not see the answer to your question here, then ask the question using the form on the Contact Us page and we will respond as soon as possible.

 Check the vacancy page here for information concerning joining WCSO and for current openings.
 Then contact WCSO Director, Dr. Thomas E. Rainey, for detailed information.

 What if I do not fit any of the categories above but am still interested in joining the orchestra?

 You should still contact WCSO to be put on a waiting list.
 At times, we have individuals who move due to job changes, family circumstances etc. At that time we go to our pool of interested musicians on our waiting list and contact them to see if they are still interested.

 How important is it to attend rehearsals?

-WCSO is looking for the dedicated amatuer musician who can make a committment of a year or longer.
-As stated in our By-Laws, the orchestra was founded to provide the amatuer musician an opportunity to perform in a professional concert environment.
-The orchestra requires long term dedication to learn the repertoire of music in order to provide our audiences with quality entertainment.
+WCSO is looking for the dedicated amateur musician who can make a commitment of a year or longer.
+As stated in our By-Laws, the orchestra was founded to provide the amateur musician an opportunity to perform in a professional concert environment.
+The orchestra requires long-term dedication to learn the repertoire of music in order to provide our audiences with quality entertainment.

 Do I have to audition for the orchestra?